GIXLabs/TECHIN516/README.md

 git clone https://github.com/GIXLabs/TECHIN516.git
 ```

-Please reach out to the professor is you have any questions about this class.
+Please reach out to the professor if you have any questions about this class.